 “Dead quiet, all the way.
 The main gate looks to be past our breach, I reckon the main focus will be there.”
 The Scot had his Enfield in hand, the rifle cradled expertly under his one arm, and with the other hand he dug up a handful of muck from the forest floor.
 “Put this on your face, and then we can go.”

-Coleman shuddered at the touch of the slimy soil and leaves against his skin, and soon both men were muddied and darkened.
+Caldwell shuddered at the touch of the slimy soil and leaves against his skin, and soon both men were muddied and darkened.
 The sun, long lost to the clouds overhead, had been sinking towards an unseen horizon all afternoon, and the gloom of evening was fast approaching.

 “So, professor - are you ready for this?”
 Wicker’s voice was low when they were finally ready to set out.